sl-design-system/components/docs/website/README.md

     - `layout` for components should always contain `"components/components.njk"`
     - `tags` should always contain `component` for `component.md` files
-    - `eleventyNavigation` which are options used for navigation on our website, `parent` should be `Components` and `order` represents order of showing components in our navigation (Button order is 2, so we can find it on the second place under `Components` navigation item):
+    - `eleventyNavigation` contains options used for navigation on our website, `parent` should be `Components` and `order` represents order of showing components in our navigation (Button order is 2, so we can find it on the second place under `Components` navigation item):

       ![image](https://user-images.githubusercontent.com/111562742/214509125-5fbb9df4-f869-4207-8bb4-a2bc3bd7b191.png)